Louise Hay: Career

-Publishing
+Publishing house

 In 1984, Hay established the Hay House publishing firm.
 In 1988 Reid Tracy joined the company as an accountant and would eventually become its CEO.
 The business flourished and attracted various writers.
 As of 2015 Hay House is the primary publisher of books and audio books by over 130 authors, including Deepak Chopra, as well as many books by Wayne Dyer.
 Hay House also publishes the teachings of "Abraham" as channeled through Esther Hicks.

+Legacy

 In addition to running her publishing company, Hay ran a charitable organization called the Hay Foundation, which she founded in 1985.
-Its mission is to build futures and support organizations that enhance the quality of life for people, animals, and our environment.
+Its mission is to build futures and support organizations that enhance the quality of life for people, animals, and the environment.

 In 2008, a movie about Louise Hay's life was released, titled You Can Heal Your Life.
 In Hay's own words on the film's official Web site: "This movie is the story of my life, my teachings, and how I've applied the principles of my teachings to my own life."
 The movie also features notable speakers and authors in the field of personal development including Gregg Braden, Wayne Dyer, Gay Hendricks, Esther and Jerry Hicks, and Doreen Virtue; it was directed by Emmy Award-winning director Michael A. Goorjian.

 In the same year Louise Hay won a Minerva Award at The Women's Conference.

 In September 2011, Hay and Cheryl Richardson released their book You Can Create An Exceptional Life.

+The 2021 documentary film Another Hayride, built entirely from archival footage and narrated by writer/minister David Ault, explores how Louise drew hundreds of gay men with AIDS by teaching them self-love in 1980s Los Angeles.

+Death

+Hay died at her home in San Diego on August 30, 2017, at the age of 90.

 Ideas and teachings

 Hay's two best-known books, Heal Your Body: The Mental Causes for Physical Illness and the Metaphysical Way to Overcome Them and You Can Heal Your Life, directly associate physical problems such as cancer with specific negative emotional patterns and assert that healing the emotional components will also heal the physical conditions.
-Hay wrote in You Can Heal Your Life that thoughts—not just sexual behavior—could help cause AIDS:
+Hay wrote in You Can Heal Your Life that thoughts—not just sexual behavior—could help cause sexually transmitted diseases:

 It is my belief that VENEREAL DISEASE is almost always sexual guilt.
 It comes from a feeling, often subconscious, that it is not right to express ourselves sexually.
 A carrier with a venereal disease can have many partners, but only those whose mental and physical immune systems are weak will be susceptible to it.